Mark1626/road-to-lhse/tools-of-the-trade/rkdb/README.md

 # RKDB

-A simple key-value store backed by sqlite in Rust ~~that supports REdis Serialization Protocol~~. **Created for learning purposes, this is not a full fledged key value store**
+A simple key-value store backed by sqlite in Rust that supports REdis Serialization Protocol. **Created for learning purposes, this is not a full fledged key value store**

+> Note: I'm still not able to use the redis cli directly

 ## Building